donutman07/Honkai-Star-Rail-HSR-Character-IDs/README.md

 all hsr character ids

-aether divide mc refers to the "aetherium wars" event where mc used different animations in overworld robin and sunday character ids will be added when i have them / find them
+aether divide mc refers to the "aetherium wars" event where mc used different animations in overworld

 also this is repository because gists are stupid lol